Eugène Girardet: Biography

 He exhibited regularly at the Salon and with the Société des Peintres Orientalistes Français (of which he was one of the founding members), with major shows at the Exposition Universelle (1900), where he won a gold medal, and the Exposition Coloniale de Marseille of 1906.
 He also showed his works at the Glaspalast in Munich.

 He was interred at the Père-Lachaise Cemetery.
 In addition to several museums in France, his works may be seen at the Dahesh Museum of Art and the National Museum of Fine Arts of Algiers, as well as at museums in Switzerland and New York City.

+He was married first to Maria Wickham (1855-1923), and finally to Gabrielle Girardet née Bazaille (1849-1930).
+Nelly, one of his daughters with Wickham, married Louis Charles Breguet, famous French aviation pioneer.